 Clark Schaefer Strategic HR's wheel of HR Services, including HR Strategy, Recruitment, Training & Development, Benefits & Compensation, Communications, Employee Relations, Recordkeeping, and Health, Safety & Security

-What Are The Top 5 Commonly Missed Records In Employee Files?
+What Are The Top 5 Commonly Missed Records In Employee Personnel Files?

 HR professional going through electronic records in employee files on a laptop.